 - a) What are different forms of signals you know that you normally use in daily life communication? - b) Why do you think there is a need to change from analog to digital signal transmission? - c) Mutesi communicates to her brother Ndayisenga who studies abroad using Facebook.
 Is the flow of information analog or digital?
-Explain your argument. - d) Using information gained in above questions, discuss different signals shown in the illustration.
+Explain your argument.

-8.1 Telecommunication Terms and Concepts
+8.1.
+Telecommunication Terms and Concepts